solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 The lockout for vote 1 will not increase from 16 until the tower contains 5 votes.

-### Slashing and Rewards

-Validators should be rewarded for selecting the fork that the rest of the cluster selected as often as possible.
-This is well-aligned with generating a reward when the vote tower is full and the oldest vote needs to be dequeued.
-Thus a reward should be generated for each successful dequeue.

 ### Cost of Rollback

 Cost of rollback of _fork A_ is defined as the cost in terms of lockout time to the validator to confirm any other fork that does not include _fork A_ as an ancestor.